petru-braha/C-Yoda-syntax/README.md

 # Yoda notation

-@input: large text
+## input: large text
-@output: same text with conditions - correct accidental assignements in code
+## output: same text with 'conditions' - correct accidental assignements in code

-@conditions:

-0. definition:
+## conditions
 - centred only on the following relational operators: '=' '==' '!='
 - in an expression the order of parameters is: 'constant then object'
 - no modifications for 'constant then constant' statements